-Although banks are everywhere in the industrialized world, many people still struggle to access basic financial services.
+Although banks are everywhere in the world, many people still struggle to access basic financial services.
 In fact, the World Bank estimates at least 1.4 billion adults don't have a bank account.
 These people are most often lower-income, less educated, women, or living in remote areas.

-While bank penetration is lower in many developing regions, cell phones are more commonplace.
+While bank penetration is lower in many less wealthy regions, cell phones are more commonplace.
 In 2022, there were an estimated 6.6 billion smartphone users worldwide—that’s well over half the world’s population.
 The growth in mobile phone use has inspired an alternative banking revolution called "mobile money."
 Mobile money services offer millions of unbanked people a secure way to send and store funds.
 So, what is mobile money, and why has it become so influential?

 Many mobile carriers partner with banks or other financial service providers to offer mobile currency to their customers.
 In these cases, mobile money functions as "mobile banking" for those who don't have a bank account.
 People apply mobile money to many of the same functions they would use a standard bank account for, such as saving and transferring funds.